Quality Management Standard

 - Committed – SRI qualifies assessors, sponsors, speakers, and local seminars

 - Electronic methodology – uses SRI’s exclusive e-VENTS online site for clients and assessors to access their schedules, audit results, reports, and status of any event

 - “No surprises” – is our approach to auditing: day-ending caucuses, an open-book relationship to the registration process, optimizing communication and success

 - OFI – SRI auditors provide value-added OFIs, “Opportunities For Improvement” comments based on their expertise and your business processes (never compromising other company’s intellectual property or competitive advantage)

 - Training – SRI has conducted public training since 1990 on documentation, interpretation, implementation, and internal auditing for all the management, quality, safety, and environmental standards to which SRI certifies

 ISO 9001 Training

 Understand how the ISO 9001 Standard relates to your organization, to all employees beginning at the very top, and to your QMS.
-SRI Quality System Registrar offers public training to help you and your organization understand the language of ISO 9001.
+SRI Quality System Registrar offers public training through iQ Training to help you and your organization understand the language of ISO 9001.

-SRI trainers are experienced, practicing Lead Assessors, who have conducted hundreds of audits and who understand the standard inside and out.
-We have been providing this very same benefit to other organizations for nearly 20 years.
+Trainers are experienced, practicing Lead Assessors, who have conducted hundreds of audits and who understand the standard inside and out.
+We have been providing this very same benefit to other organizations for nearly 25 years.
 We translate the standard into terms and examples with which you are familiar.
 Training provides the tie that binds all levels of your staff into the cohesive, effective, and efficient quality-focused organization you desire.

-Please visit SRI’s training web site for additional information regarding course descriptions, schedules, locations, and training registration forms.
+Please visit the iQ Training website for additional information regarding course descriptions, schedules, locations, and training registration.